-Pictured above, Clean Ocean Access shared their work implementing Trash Skimmers in Rhode Island and gave tours of one of the first trash skimmers ever to be installed in San Diego that was inspired by their work.
+Pictured above, Clean Ocean Access shared its work implementing Trash Skimmers in Rhode Island and gave tours of one of the first trash skimmers ever to be installed in San Diego that was inspired by their work.

 Pictured above, Dr. Jenna Jambeck, the creator of the Marine Debris Tracker, shared how this app is informing the distribution and types of trash found globally.
 Dr. Jambeck also provided a keynote on our current understanding of where trash is coming from and where it is going on a global scale.

-The 6th International Marine Debris Symposium wanted to ensure it did not add to the global plastic pollution problem and was run as a zero waste event!
+The 6th International Marine Debris Symposium wanted to ensure it did not add to the global plastic pollution problem and was run as a zero-waste event!
 Key initiatives included: no single-use plastics, composting of organic waste, recycling and having reusable items, which are pictured above, instead of disposable items for cups, lunch bags, and even chalkboard name tags.